-We are independent of the Authority in accordance with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code) together with the ethical requirements of the Accountancy Profession (Code of Ethics for Warrant Holders) Directive issued in terms of the Accountancy Profession Act (Cap.
+We are independent of the Authority in accordance with the International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants (IESBA Code) together with the ethical requirements of the Accountancy Profession (Code of Ethics for Warrant Holders) Directive issued in terms of the Accountancy Profession Act (Cap.
 281) that are relevant to our audit of the financial statements in Malta.
 We have fulfilled our other ethical responsibilities in accordance with the IESBA Code.

-Independent auditor's report - continued

-To the Stakeholders of the Malta Financial Services Authority
+Independent auditor's report - continued To the Stakeholders of the Malta Financial Services Authority